prof. Liv Veldeman (MD, PhD)

 Clinical Postdoctoral Mandate of Foundation against Cancer (Stichting tegen Kanker)

-President of BeSTRO (Belgian Society for Radiotherapy and Oncology)
+Past President of BeSTRO (Belgian Society for Radiotherapy and Oncology)

-Coördinator of the breast cancer tumour workgroup (UZ Gent)
+Coordinator of the breast cancer tumour workgroup (UZ Gent)

 Research focus

 The goal of the breast research team at the Dept. of Radiotherapy is improving the cost-benefit ratio of radiotherapy in breast cancer patients.
 Since 2008 our most important achievement was the implementation of prone whole-breast irradiation at UZ Gent.
 Prone, compared to supine, breast radiotherapy results in less acute toxicity, less risk of radiation-induced cardiac toxicity and of lung cancer induction.
 Drawbacks of prone position are the complicated setup procedure, patient discomfort and reduced precision.
 When lymph node irradiation is required, prone position is especially challenging.
 We have designed an innovative prone positioning device with the arm at the treated side alongside the body (crawl position) that provides more comfort and precision than the standard prone device.
-We are further testing the prone crawl device in the setting of whole-breast with lymph node irradiation.
-We expect the same benefits regarding acute and late toxicity as in the breast-only group.

 Previous research of our group has shown that a technique of deep inspiration breath hold can be used to reduce radiation dose to the heart in prone breast radiotherapy.
 When using this technique, patients are asked to take a deep breath and hold their breath for a short time during radiation treatment.
 By inhaling, the heart shifts to an anatomically more favorable position, away from the breast, thus reducing heart dose.
 We currently use between 3 and 6 breath holds of 12 to 18 seconds for breast-only irradiation.
 When the lymph nodes are included in the target volumes, the treatment is more complex and requires between 10 and 14 breath holds of 15-30 seconds.
 This represents a substantial physical and mental effort for all but the most able patients.
 Therefore, our team is also focusing on finding a technique to assist patients to maintain a long breath hold of around 2.5 minutes during radiotherapy by using oxygen in combination with hyperventilation.